klahnakoski/SpotManager/pyLibrary/dot/README.md

 This library is solves Python's lack of consistency (lack of closure) under the dot (`.`) and slice `[::]` operators.
-The most significant differences involve dealing with None, missing property names, and missing items.
+The most significant differences involve dealing with `None`, missing property names, and missing items.

 Dict replaces dict
 --------------------